Hearing loss in adults | Kore whakarongo i roto i te hunga pakeke

 • Do you find it difficult to work out where sounds are coming from?

-• Have your family or friends questioned whether you have a hearing problem?
+• Have your family or friends asked whether you have a hearing problem?

 Apps reviewed by Healthify

-If you have sudden hearing loss, see your doctor urgently.
+If you have sudden hearing loss, see your healthcare provider urgently.

-The treatment of your hearing loss will depend on what is causing it.
-It’s important to seek treatment as researchers have found that if hearing loss is left untreated, it can make you more vulnerable to dementia after years of straining to hear.
+The treatment of your hearing loss will depend on what's causing it.
+It’s important to seek treatment as scientific evidence suggests that people who leave their hearing loss untreated are more at risk of developing dementia.

 Temporary hearing loss

 Your doctor or nurse can treat earwax build-up with ear drops, syringing or other methods.
-Read more about earwax build-up and removal.
+Read more about earwax and how it's removed.
+Syringing should be avoided if you often get ear infections and/or you have a perforated ear drum.
+It can also make some people dizzy.

-If you have an ear infection, your doctor can prescribe medication to clear it up.
+If you have an ear infection, your healthcare provider may prescribe medicine to treat it.

 Long-term hearing loss